You have the right to restrict the release of your student information or to authorize the release of information to

 There are two ways to restrict the release of your personal information:

-If you wish to release information about your grades held by the Office of the Registrar to an individual you may complete the Permission to Release Student Education Records form.
+If you wish to release information about your grades held by the Office of the Registrar to an individual you may complete the FERPA Student Consent to Release Information form.
 This form automatically expires in one year.
 If you wish to continue the release beyond one year you must complete a new form.
 When completing the form you must authorize a specific individual(s) to be able to obtain your records.
 Turn the form into the Office of the Registrar and be prepared to show picture identification at that time.
 The authorized individual must submit a signed written request to our office for your records.
 Upon receipt of the request and verification of the release, an official transcript will be forwarded to the authorized individual.